maryburford/crunchwrap/README.md

-## Crunchwrap: python wrapper for Taco Bell locations API.
+## Crunchwrap.py: python wrapper for Taco Bell locations API.

 This super basic library will allow you to retrieve Taco Bell locations by zipcode, address or city & state as a list.